 I made a yummy watermelon letter punch activity for fine motor skills and letter recognition and review.
 I printed the patterns on cardstock paper and cut them out.

 I recommend printing on cardstock paper and laminating durability if you will be using these as clip cards.
 I have included both color as well as black and white patterns so you have a choice of which to use.

 In this activity children pick a card and punch the dot under the letter that matches the letter on the watermelon.
 If you did not want to use a hole punch you could also clip the cards with clothespins or paper clips or even use buttons to cover up the dots.

-The free membership printable this week is watermelon alphabet clip which is a great activity for letter recognition and fine motor development.
+Who doesn't love watermelon in the summer?
+I made a watermelon alphabet clip which is a great activity for letter recognition and fine motor development.
 I printed the patterns on cardstock paper ... cut them out and laminated them.

 I set the watermelon slices out along with enough clothespins for all of the cards.
 I made this set with upper to upper ... upper to lower ... and lower to lower so you would have a choice of what you wanted your early learners to work on.